-Credits: 12 (8 Class, 1 Lab, 3 Clinical) This course involves the biochemical analysis of blood, urine, spinal fluid, and other body fluids with manual procedures and state of the art instrumentation.
+Credits: 12 (11 Class, 1 Practicum) This course involves the biochemical analysis of blood, urine, spinal fluid, and other body fluids with manual procedures and state of the art instrumentation.
 Emphasis is placed on the clinical significance of such analytes as electrolytes, enzymes, lipids, and carbohydrates.
 Drug identification, endocrinology studies, and the serological detection, application and clinical significance of viral hepatitis are included.
-Quality assurance, including quality control, is emphasized daily to ensure accuracy and validity of testing along with the utilization of the Laboratory Information System (Misys).
+Quality assurance, including quality control, is emphasized to ensure accuracy and validity of testing along with the utilization of the Laboratory Information System (Misys).
 This course includes laboratory mathematical applications relating to clinical chemistry.
-Pre-analytical, analytical, and postanalytical components are discussed and evaluated throughout the course to enhance critical thinking skills.
-Included in this course are opportunities to observe procedures in the kidney dialysis unit, respiratory therapy, arterial blood gas laboratory, and the operating room.
-Prerequisite: Admission to the medical laboratory science program.
+Preanalytical, analytical, and post analytical components are discussed and evaluated throughout the course to enhance critical thinking skills.
+Phlebotomy is included and prepares the student to properly perform blood collection on a variety of different patients with emphasis on professional behavior, safety, quality specimen collection, and customer service.
+Prerequisite: Admission to the MLS program

-MLS 202: Hematology/Coagulation/Clinical Microscopy
+MLS 202:

-Credits: 11 (6 Class, 2 Lab, 3 Clinical) This course encompasses essential theoretical principles of routine blood counts and differentials, urinalysis (clinical microscopy) and cerebrospinal fluid/body fluid counts as well as coagulation profiles.
-Bone marrow studies, cytochemical stains and special coagulation procedures in addition to exposure to cytogenetics, histology, cytology and andrology laboratories are included.
-Theoretical and practical performance are emphasized throughout this rotation.
-To enhance the student's critical thinking skills, preanalytical, analytical, and post-analytical components are discussed and evaluated throughout the course.
-Prerequisite: Admission to the medical laboratory science program
+Credits: 8 (6 Class, 1 Lab, 1 Practicum) This course encompasses routine blood counts and differentials, urinalyses and body fluid counts, hemoglobin electrophoresis determinations and coagulation profiles in addition to bone marrow studies, special stains, and special coagulation procedures as well as exposure to the cytogenetics laboratory, cytology laboratory and histology laboratory.
+Theoretical and practical performance is emphasized throughout this rotation to include quality assurance, quality control and process improvement.
+Pre-analytical, analytical, and post analytical components are discussed and evaluated throughout the course to enhance critical thinking skills.